-Long story short: a bunch of Hollywood stars are in Sydney / Byron Bay right now filming Nine Perfect Strangers, based on Liane Moriarty‘s novel of the same.
-She’s the same author behind Big Little Lies.
+Long story short: a bunch of Hollywood stars are/were in Byron Bay filming Nine Perfect Strangers, based on Liane Moriarty‘s novel of the same.
+She’s the author behind Big Little Lies.

 The cast is hefty, and includes Nicole Kidman, Melissa McCarthy, and Luke Evans.

 Kidman has shared a couple of snaps from Byron to her Instagram.